 Remember if you can’t make your appointment – PLEASE Cancel It!

-If you or a member of your family feel they need to see a member of the Primary Care Team or need some Medical advice, are asked to ring in the morning.
-After Midday we only deal with urgent problems.
+If you or a member of your family feel they need to see a member of the Primary Care Team or need some Medical advice, Please register with Ask my GP.
+Requests should be made by 15.30pm, we aim to respond to all requests on the same working day.
+All non urgent requests after 15.30 will be answered the next working day.
+If your unable to register then please contact the surgery.

-When you ring the practice the receptionists will ask the nature of their call and a standard brief list of questions which will help the doctor’s prioritise the treatment required.
+If you log your request with 'Ask my GP' you can provide your information straight to the GP instead of providing information over the telephone to the receptionists .
 If you do not wish to provide such details please advise the receptionist.
 Your request is logged onto the triage lists for the GP’s.

-The GPs read the lists and prioritise them on clinical need.
+The GPs read requests on Ask my GP and prioritise them on clinical need.
 If you need an appointment you will be offered one with the most appropriate member of the team (not necessarily a doctor) to address your concerns.
 If the member of this team has any concerns then they are able liaise with a colleague immediately – The Team comprises of GPs, an Advance Nurse Practitioner, a Pharmacist and Nurses.

 Sometimes depending on the information provided you will be advised to contact another primary health care professional, such as, the local pharmacy, your dental practitioner, and opticians or asked to book for a physiotherapy assessment, podiatry assessment, referred to a mental well being worker or a visit to minor injury unit.

 If you are concerned then we ask you to please indicate in the message by placing URGENT in the message, or if you are overly concerned then please contact the surgery.

 Information on what to do when the surgery is closed, or if you have an urgent medical problem, can be found on our Urgent Problems and Out of Hours page.